China's new home prices rise in Jan for first time in a year

 Authorities have rolled out a flurry of aggressive stimulus measures to prop up the sector since late last year, including encouraging property financing and allowing eligible cities to cut or abolish the floor on mortgage rates for first-home buyers.

-Sentiment has been improving, buoyed by Beijing's COVID-19 policy U-turn in December and supportive measures, but analysts believe more stimulative polices are needed for a strong recovery.
+Sentiment has been improving, buoyed by Beijing's COVID-19 policy U-turn in December and supportive measures, but the recovery has been patchy, with private surveys showing home sales by floor area slumping around 20% from a year earlier.
+Official sales figures will be released in mid-February.

+Prices were down 1.5% year-on-year in January, with the rate of decline unchanged from December.

+"The roots of the crisis in China's property sector lie in the worsening long-term outlook for demand," said Mark Williams, chief Asia economist at Capital Economics.
+"This has not improved.
+But sales started the year so beaten down that a short-run cyclical recovery is likely."

 (Reporting by Liangping Gao, Ella Cao and Ryan Woo; Editing by Jamie Freed)